A Structured Approach to Safety Case Construction for AI Systems: Introduction

-These contributions establish a composable, auditable, and reusable foundation for constructing safety cases that remain credible under the uncertainty, discovery, and rapid change inherent to modern and emerging AI systems.
+Existing AI safety case approaches typically provide domain-specific instantiations (e.g., cyber inability templates), governance-oriented guidance for frontier AI, or concepts for dynamic safety management.
+However, they focus on specific assurance elements and do not jointly provide an integrated CAE taxonomy spanning claims, arguments, and evidence, a reusable template meta-model, and a composable pattern library that can be instantiated across recurring AI assurance scenarios.
+The contributions of this study establish a composable, auditable, and reusable foundation for constructing safety cases that remain credible under the uncertainty, discovery, and rapid change inherent to modern and emerging AI systems.
+A detailed comparison with representative approaches is provided in Table \ref{tab:positioning} (Section \ref{sec:background}).

 To illustrate the practical implications of this study, we examine a real-world case study involving an AI-based tender evaluation system in government.
-This case study demonstrates how the proposed framework can be applied in practice, showing its potential to enhance governance and assurance processes.
+This case study demonstrates the practical application of the proposed approach, highlighting its potential to enhance governance and assurance processes.
 It also provides concrete insights that inform decision-making and guide the development of effective, responsible AI solutions.

 The remainder of the paper proceeds as follows.